Corbett Bertie Image 1 Corinthians 1901

 Among his other sporting achievements reported is that he gained a cap at Hockey for England.
 Corbett played Minor Counties cricket for Buckinghamshire and made one appearance for Derbyshire in the 1910 season, a County Championship game against Kent which the team lost by a large margin.
 Corbett was a right-handed batsman and scored just one run during the match, being stumped for a duck in the second innings.

-Corbett started Shardlow School at Shardlow in Derbyshire in 1911.
+In 1911 Corbett started Shardlow School at Shardlow in Derbyshire.
 He was one of two sporting brothers who ran preparatory schools in Derbyshire in the early part of the 20th century.
 His brother, C. J. (John) Corbett, was Headmaster of ‘Rycote’ on the Kedleston Road, Derby and later of ‘The Ashe’ at Etwall.
 After leaving Shardlow Hall, Corbett retired to Waddon Manor, Portesham in Dorset where he farmed 700 acres (2.8 sq km).
 He died at Waddon Manor at the age of 92 after recovering from an eye operation which had restored his sight for a year.

 Corbett’s brother John played first class cricket for Derbyshire on 27 occasions.
-Another brother, Rex, who also played football for The Corinthians, played for England against Wales in March 1903.
+Another brother, Rex, who also played football for The Corinthians and Old Malvernians, played for England against Wales in March 1903.

 Additional information